Bike tour in the coffee triangle

 Cultural trip

 A bicycle tour with Ivan and his team is also a cultural trip, with lots of interesting insider information.
-There are frequent stops to explain the coffee process, the history of Calarcá, conservation and the many species of birds in this area.
+There are frequent stops to explain the coffee process, the history of the village of Calarcá, conservation and the many species of birds in this area.

 Passion

 After the bike tour, we had lunch together at our hotel.
-Here it was good to sweat it out and chat some more.
+This was a good moment to cool down a bit and chat some more.
 As so often in Colombia, we were impressed by the passion of this entrepreneur!

 Written by Jeanette